CivilianAgency/civilianagency.com/README.md

 ### First Time
 1. Navigate to the working directory of the site on your local machine on the command line (ex. `cd /Users/yourusername/sites/CVLN`)
+2. Install sass locally by running `gem install sass`.
+Note: if you receive an error, try running `sudo gem install sass`.
-2. Run `npm install` to install the various modules listed in `package.json`
+3. Run `npm install` to install the various modules listed in `package.json`

 ### Every time